Ocean Engineering (OE)

 Credits: 4

 Small amplitude, linear wave theory, standing and propagating waves, wave energy, refraction, diffraction, transformation in shallow water, statistics of random seas, spectral energy density, generating eave time series using the random phase methods forces on structures, Froude scaling of wave tank experiments, nonlinear effects.
 Description of tides as long waves, equilibrium tide, mathematical modeling including friction, nonlinear effects, and Coriolis forces, tidal analysis, the Great Bay Estuarine System as a case study.
-Prereq: General Physics I; Differential Equations, and Multi-Dimensional Calculus.
+Requires knowledge of calculus-based physics and differential equations.

 Equivalent(s): EOS 854